Board of Directors

 For ten years, Greg also worked as a head-consultant for the local authority, specialising in data analysis and the mentoring of newly-appointed headteachers.
 More recently he has worked as a Local Leader of Education (LLE); in recent times deployed through a local teaching school.
 Greg’s LLE work consisted of two main strands; continuing headteacher mentoring and overseeing the management of a school in challenging circumstances in an executive role.
-For ten years he was a Section 48 inspector for the Church of England National Society and he continues to do some part-time work as an Associate Advisor for schools in the Lincoln Diocese.
+For ten years he was a Section 48 inspector for the Church of England National Society and has recently retired from his role as an Associate Advisor for schools in the Lincoln Diocese.

 In addition to his work as a director of the Lincoln Diocesan Multi-Academy Trust, Greg is also a member of the Lincoln Diocesan Board of Education, where he chairs the Learning and Development Committee.
 He is a member of the Corporation of Franklin Sixth Form College in Grimsby, where he chairs the Standards Committee.

 Outside of education Greg is Vice Chair of the Grimsby Cleethorpes Model Engineering Society, and a member of the traffic staff at the National Tramway Museum.

 Mrs Joanne Kerry